- Called: 1996

 Shane’s client base includes private sector respondents and public employers.
 Shane has a depth of experience in representing claimants from all different professional and trade union backgrounds.

-Shane’s case load includes multi-day discrimination cases.
-A sample of the cases in which he has been involved are:
+Shane’s case history of multi-day discrimination cases has been varied.
+A sample of the cases in which he has been involved in less recent times are:

-- MH v West Mercia Police – successfully representing claimant in 4 week final hearing for claims of discrimination and harassment.
+- MH v West Mercia Police – successfully representing claimant in 4 week discrimination and harassment.

 - EB v LB of Croydon – representing respondent in response to claims of disability and maternity discrimination.

-- JD v Care for U – successfully representing claimant in claims of disability discrimination and unfair dismissal.
+- JD v Care for U – successfully representing claimant in claimant in claims of disability discrimination and unfair dismissal.

 - Hemdan v Ishmail – successfully obtaining deposit order in an allegation of caste discrimination.

-- Hanley and Barnes v Birmingham City Council – successfully representing respondent in a claim for age discrimination.
+- Hanley and Barnes v Birmingham City Council – representing respondent and successfully resisting a claim for age discrimination.

-- Tully v Council for Voluntary Service Rochdale – successfully representing respondent in a Whistleblowing case.
+- Tully v Council for Voluntary Service Rochdale – representing respondent and successfully resisting a Whistleblowing case.

 - Hadera v Boots Management Services – successfully representing respondent in a claim of race discrimination.